p-kTmm/ViT-PyTorch-DigitsReg/README.md

 # ViT-PyTorch-DigitsReg
-I train and test a model on the MNIST dataset and I run it on Kaggel
+I train and test a model on the MNIST dataset and run it on Kaggel